What Documents Do I Need for My Personal Injury Case?

 If you received injuries that led to a temporary or permanent disability, you might have incurred other financial losses as well.
 The same is true if you were unable to use your automobile after a collision.
 Such costs include transportation if you could not drive, as well as childcare or household cleaning if you were unable to perform these functions yourself.
 Be sure to maintain receipts and invoices for these expenses as well.

 A Journal Documenting Non-Economic Costs

 You will be able to file a claim for non-economic losses as well as economic ones.
 This relates to the physical and psychological pain and suffering that you have endured as a result of your accident.

 One way of keeping track of this aspect of your injury is to keep a “pain journal.”
 This can be a place for you to make notes of your pain levels on a daily basis, as well as to write about the emotional and mental experiences you have been having in the time since your accident occurred.
 If you are asked to testify about the consequences of your injuries, this journal can help jog your memory so that you can provide accurate testimony.

 Contact an Experienced Arkansas Personal Injury Lawyer

-If you have recently been injured in an accident that was the fault of another party, contact the experienced personal injury attorneys at McCutchen Sexton Napurano – The Law Firm today.
-We will help you organize the documentation you need for your claim, and we will take care of everything else your case requires.
+If you have recently been injured in an accident that was the fault of another party, contact an experienced personal injury attorney at McCutchen Napurano - The Law Firm today.
+Our lawyers will help you organize the documentation you need for your claim, and we will take care of everything else your case requires.